ece4180project/cageproject/README.md

 ### Water Level Detection w/ Email Reminders

 Water level detection was accomplished by installing a float switch in the water bottle, which switches a digital OFF signal to the Pi when the water level gets too low.
 The code will then read this signal off of Pi GPIO Pin 19 connected to the float switch, set up as an Input with an internal pulldown enabled.
 This causes a packet to be sent via MQTT to Amazon servers detailling the time the water level fell while also sending a reminder email.

+The internal pulldown resistor allows for the direct connection of the two float switch leads to GND and the GPIO Pin with no external resistors.

 ### Temperature Sensor